chreke/artisticadvice.com/_posts/2018-04-29-how-to-price-commissions.md

 author: Yoshi Yoshitani
 title: How to Price Commissions
 summary: >-
+  Pricing your work is never easy.
 How much should you charge for commissions?
 Are your prices too low?
 How do you find good clients?
   Yoshi Yoshitani answers these questions and more!
 ---

 *This post originally appeared on Twitter---read the [original thread